tFAQs-Frequently asked Questions Women Travelers have about Uganda

 How do I stay in touch with Home?

-We used to recommend getting a local Sim Card.
+We used to recommend getting a local SIM card.
 Today, you need a National ID or go through a cumbersome process with a passport to obtain it.

 You can use Skype, WhatsApp, Facebook, WhatsApp, Instagram, and Twitter, and you are connected with the rest of the world.